chmielvu/Forge-Story-random/MULTIMODAL_INTEGRATION_GUIDE.md

 ### 2\.
 Timeline as Source of Truth

-The `multimodalTimeline` array in `useGameStore` is the canonical record of all narrative beats.
+The `multimodalTimeline` array is the canonical record of all narrative beats.
 UI components subscribe to it:

 ```ts
 const { multimodalTimeline, currentTurnId } = useGameStore();